What is the Attorney-Client Privilege?

 Lawyers can also reveal confidential information relating to client representation if they believe it's reasonably necessary to:

-- Prevent a client from committing a crime or fraud that is likely to injure another's financial or property interests; or
+- Prevent a client from committing a crime or fraud that is likely to injure someone else's financial or property interests

-- Prevent or minimize substantial injury to another's financial or property interests that is likely to result from a client's crimes or fraud, but only when the attorney's services were used in connection with such conduct (the "Crime Fraud Exception").
+- Prevent or minimize substantial injury to someone else's financial or property interests due to a client's crimes or fraud, but only when the attorney's services were used in connection with that conduct (the "Crime Fraud Exception")

-The attorney-client privilege may be lost by waiver which can be intentional or unintentional and, once it occurs, it's usually permanent.
-The privilege can be waived by failing to promptly object to a discovery request seeking privileged communications or where a client has consented to a waiver.
-Waiver can also occur where privileged communications are disclosed to third parties (often in this situation a third party is present at the time the privileged communication occurs).
+The attorney-client privilege may be lost by waiver, whether intentional or unintentional.
+Once the client grants a waiver, it's usually permanent.
+Clients can waive the privilege by failing to promptly object to a discovery request seeking privileged communications or where a client has consented to a waiver.

-A client's death, however, does not automatically terminate or waive the privilege.
-For example, the Supreme Court cited the privilege when it rejected independent counsel Kenneth Starr's efforts to obtain deceased attorney Vincent Foster's notes during the investigation of Hillary Clinton and her role in firing White House employees.
+However, a client's death does not automatically terminate or waive the privilege.
+For example, the U.S. Supreme Court cited the privilege when it rejected independent counsel Kenneth Starr's efforts to obtain deceased attorney Vincent Foster's notes during the investigation of Hillary Clinton and her role in firing White House employees.

 The Crime-Fraud Exception and Law Enforcement

 When a client commits crimes with the attorney's help, the attorney-client privilege does not shield their communications relating to the criminal conduct.
-However, in these cases, privileged and unprivileged communications can easily get intermingled.
-Prosecutors investigating potential crimes would want to examine all records (privileged or not) to aid in their evidence-gathering, while attorneys (and their clients) would want to invoke the privilege as much as possible to protect their private communications from scrutiny.
+However, privileged and unprivileged communications can easily get intermingled in these cases.
+Prosecutors investigating potential crimes would want to examine all records (privileged or not) to aid in their evidence-gathering.
+In contrast, attorneys (and their clients) would want to invoke the privilege as much as possible to protect their private communications from scrutiny.

 To address this challenge, the Department of Justice (DOJ) developed a procedure for executing search warrants on subject attorneys.
-In situations like the raid on President Trump's attorney Michael Cohen, prosecutors must consult with the Criminal Division before a search warrant can be executed.
+In situations like the raid on President Trump's attorney Michael Cohen, prosecutors must consult with the Criminal Division before executing a search warrant.
 They must then give procedural instructions to agents executing the warrant to ensure that the prosecutors and their investigations are not "tainted" by exposure to privileged material that they are not permitted to see.
-The DOJ then assembles a "taint team" of attorneys not involved in the investigation to review all seized documents and identify any that are subject to the attorney-client privilege.
-They will then look for any evidence of a crime or fraud within the privileged documents and pass along such documents to the prosecutors on the case.
+The DOJ then assembles a "taint team" of attorneys not involved in the investigation to review all seized documents and identify any subject to the attorney-client privilege.
+They will then look for any evidence of a crime or fraud within the privileged documents and pass along those documents to the prosecutors on the case.

 Establishing and Challenging the Attorney-Client Privilege

 The Supreme Court established a four-factor test in Upjohn Co. v.
-United States to determine whether the attorney client privilege applies and how it can be challenged.
-According to the test, in order to establish the privilege:
+United States to determine whether the attorney-client privilege applies and how to challenge it.
+According to the test, to establish the privilege:

-- Communication must be by a client to the attorney in confidence to secure legal services or an opinion (not for the purpose of committing a crime or fraud); and
+- Communication must be by a client to the attorney in confidence to secure legal services or an opinion (not for the purpose of committing a crime or fraud)

-- The client must invoke their privilege (without having waived it).
+- The client must invoke their privilege (without waiving it)

 Many people have challenged the scope and duration of attorney-client privilege, but they have not succeeded in narrowing the scope beyond its very few exceptions.